 ANYA SIROTA + AKOAKI

-The Mothership, The Carr Center, Pop It Up, Electroform(alism), Interrobang, Adore me Wild, Imaging Detroit, ROTC, My Love For You Burns All The Time, General Manifold at Federal Screw Works, The Beta Movement.
+Nice Outfit, The Mothership, Electrofrost, The Carr Center, Pop It Up, Electroform(alism), Interrobang, Adore me Wild, Imaging Detroit, ROTC, My Love For You Burns All The Time, General Manifold at Federal Screw Works, The Beta Movement.

 The P-Funk inspired Mothership is a mobile DJ booth and broadcast module that we’ve launched in Detroit’s North End neighborhood.
 Channeling the Afro-Futurist sensibility and playfulness of the legendary funk emblem, the Mothership marks the beginning of the O.N.E.
 Mile project, which will stage a series of experimental happenings in the North End over the course of the year.